Names That Mean “Spring”

 - Blossom: Directly captures the essence of spring’s bloom.

-Names with Bright and Sunny Connotations
+Names with Bright & Sunny Connotations

 - Aurora: With connotations of the dawn, it also refers to the Roman goddess of the morning.